BigPolarBear1/factorization/README.md

 To run: python3 debug.py -keysize 12

+This basically creates a system of quadratics.
+Solving them mod p is easy.
+But there is only one root solution (the factor of N) which solves the system for 0 for any mod p (aka solves it in the integers).
+Figuring out how to exactly do this quickly is still an ongoing area of research for me.

 #### To run from folder "QS_variant" (Standard SIQS with our number theory as backend):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 220 -base 20_000 -debug 1 -lin_size 10_000_000 -quad_size 1</br></br>